 - 3rd place: $100 for the student, $200 for the purchase of poetry books for their school library

-In the Online Qualifiers, the 24 top-scoring students are are invited with a teacher to participate in the National Finals, with travel and accommodation provided by Poetry In Voice.
+From the results of the Senior Online Qualifiers, the 9 top-scoring students are invited with a teacher to participate in the National Finals, with travel and accommodation provided by Poetry In Voice.
+See more details on our National Finals page.

 - Students in the English Stream and in the French Stream who are invited to compete at the National Finals will be asked to learn a third poem.
 One of their three poems must have 25 lines or fewer.